-The 10-day program, which runs from June 21-July 1 allows students to travel through the area’s terrain while experimenting with various forms of image making.
-Among the locations visited are Yellowstone National Park, Grand Teton National Park, the National Elk Refuge, the St. Anthony Sand Dunes and an authentic western rodeo.
+The 10-day program, which runs from June 20-30, allows students to travel through the area’s terrain while experimenting with various forms of image making.
+The locations students will visit include Yellowstone National Park, Grand Teton National Park, the National Elk Refuge, the St. Anthony Sand Dunes and an authentic western rodeo.

 This WVU program partners with the Jackson Hole Center for the Arts, located in the heart of Jackson, Wyo.